imranmohd4568/Blood-bank/README.md

 # Blood-bank

-This is a health-website of the company/organization (Nirmaan Orgaization) i worked for (period of 2 months).
+This is a health-website of the company/organization (Nirmaan Orgaization) which i worked for (period of 2 months).

 This was designed using React.js and tailwind css

-Mainly, this is an admin panel and donor registration, profile pages.
+Mainly, this is an admin panel com donor registration, profile page panel .

 First comes basic sign-in page where admin and donor can sign in(index.js).
 This page also consists register as donor button where people who are willing to donate blood can register as a donor.